Adamskoullos/nuxt-pwa-offline-first/README.md

 First generate the build locally to test the production build:

-I had some issues here with server side middleware running `req.url` which was undefined and breaking the build.
-I switched to `route.path` all good.
+I had some issues here with server side middleware running code that was undefined.
+I simplified this and all good.

 1. Confirm in `nuxt.config.js`: **target: static**
 2. `npm run generate` creates the `dist` folder
 3. `npm run start`

+There were again some issues generating with Netlify, but these were ironed out.

+I did however run into a bigger problem once workbox registered domains to cache data from.
+Once activated, for some reason the domains break....I think this is something to do with the domain regex when registering.
+This results in the endpoints being wrong and unreachable giving a 404.
+I am still working this out.

+The live site can be used and can operate as a standalone application: [Live Link](https://nuxt-pwa-todo.netlify.app/)